 Los Angeles was terrorized in the 1970s by a string of rape-murders, committed by the so-called Hillside Strangler.
 Later, the LAPD discovered that the gruesome killings were committed by two men, not one.
 Cousins Kenneth Bianchi and Angelo Buono conspired in their hatred of women before being arrested for 10 murders.
 This true crime book goes into detail about the twisted relationship between the men and the killing spree that resulted in their murder trials, where Bianchi tried and failed to convince the court that he had dissociative identity disorder.

 Related: 9 Books About California Murders

 How do you catch a killer whose crimes span three continents and seem to have nothing in common, other than senseless killing?
-Serpentine recounts the bizarre crimes of Charles Sobhraj, who targeted tourists from Europe to South Asia and baffled authorities.
+Serpentine recounts the life and crimes of Charles Sobhraj, who targeted tourists from Europe to South Asia and baffled authorities.
 Widely considered a thrill-seeking psychopath, he returned to Nepal after his release from jail and was promptly served a life sentence.
 This true-crime book reads like well-crafted fiction, though the events within its pages are true.
-Pick up Serpentine to learn more about the absurdity and cruelty of Sobhraj’s life and crimes.

 The Truth about Belle Gunness